 During my visit to Tallinn, I couldn’t resist to do a short day trip to Helsinki.
 It’s less than 2 hours by ferry and I was eager to ‘taste’ a bit of Finland.
-After a lot of research I finally came up with the following itinerary for one day in Helsinki.
-It proved to be an excellent one and I’d recommend it to all who are doing a Helsinki daytrip from Tallinn!
+After a lot of research, I finally came up with the following itinerary for one day in Helsinki.
+It proved to be an excellent one and I highly recommend following it for your own Helsinki day trip from Tallinn!

 The ‘One Day in Helsinki’ Itinerary